Welcome to beets! This guide will help you begin using it to make your music collection better.

 emerge beetsto install.
 There are several USE flags available for optional plugin dependencies.

-On Fedora 22 or later, there is a DNF package (or three):
+- On Fedora 22 or later, there’s a DNF package you can install with

 eopkg install beets.

 - On NixOS, there’s a package you can install with